bdougie/live/README.md

 # bdougie.live
-Blog powered by GitHub issues
+This blog powered by GitHub issues

 A location where individuals can come together and watch a few people stream their code.
 This repo is powered by [oneblog](https://github.com/ongraph/oneblog).